 Kingston is one of the greenest areas of London with two Royal Parks in close vicinity, as well as several smaller green spaces dotted around the borough.
 Sandwiched between Lower Ham Road and the Thames, Canbury Gardens is a consistently popular destination for families.
 However, its regular crowd are usually those with more niche leisure pursuits, as the park is home to the Kingston Rowing Club boathouse and its wide riverside pathway is a great spot for fishing.
 Other local parks also boast sporting facilities and parents often take children horse riding or cycling in Richmond Park then spend the rest of the afternoon looking out for the deer that stroll casually by.
 If wildlife doesn’t appeal, just across the river lie two important historical open spaces.
 Avoid the tourists at Hampton Court and make for neighbouring Bushy Park to take in the fine architecture including the Diana Fountain dating from 1637 and the Baroque-style collection of pools at the Upper Lodge Water Gardens.

 High rise residential properties are springing up throughout Kingston, particularly alongside the river.
 Kingston Riverside offers high end contemporary apartments with views over the Thames, and Kingston Heights is a mixed use development combining private apartments, affordable homes and an upmarket hotel.
-A new Signature care home with 92 private apartments and a specialist dementia suite opened its doors in 2014.

 Rail: Fast trains from Kingston station to Waterloo take 30 minutes, or locals can reach Victoria in 40 minutes via Clapham Junction.